SetProtocol/STIPS/STIPS/STIP-002.md

         - So, we need not restrict usage of these modified issuance modules

 2. Do we restrict these new modified issuance modules (which are linked to the new libraries) only to SetToken which hold aTokens?
 Or do we make these issuance modules the default going forward?
-    - If we are restricting it only to Aave,

 2. Are we fine with Set being overcollaterlized?
     - Yes, SetToken can resync the extra assets present to increase their default positions with help of modules
         - ALM and CLM can resync positions for leveraged tokens